MaryGeraseva/5-postman-api-tests/README.md

 # Postman API tests project

-This project contains Postman collections which test endpoint in open API https://petstore.swagger.io/.
+This project contains Postman collections that were written for the endpoint from [opened swagger API](https://petstore.swagger.io/#/pet).
+Test cases you can see [here](https://docs.google.com/spreadsheets/d/1SzCLbscloZAo2fhsyoqiJHQ-wTx0q3AGyApJEI4QF9s/edit?usp=sharing).
 There are used Postman Sandbox API: JavaScript pre-request and tests scripts.
-A couple of tests realize DDT techniques: test data are read from CSV or generated in pre-request script.
+A couple of tests realizes DDT techniques: test data are read from CSV or generated in pre-request script.
 Other test data are generated automatically and have random values.
-Postman collection can run with Newman from console or Jenkins.
+Postman collection can be launched using Newman from the console or Jenkins.
 Newman creates informative reports.
-Postman tests collection be able to integrate into CI/CD.
+Postman tests collection can be integrated into CI/CD.
-The project also has test documentation like check-list, test cases, and bug reports: https://github.com/MaryGeraseva/petstore-test-docs.git)

 ## Tools
 Postman, Postman Sandbox API, JavaScript, Newman